ESP KH-2 Electric Guitar Review: Ride the LightningGuitarSpotting

 For whom the guitar tolls?

-Hammett has played ESP guitars for years, and is probably their most well-known fanboy.
+Hammett has played ESP guitars for years, and is probably the company’s most well-known fanboy.

-It’s a premium guitar model crafted in Japan, and based on the original ESP m-ii design.
-Modifications include the sleek black design, flatter fretboard radius, extra-jumbo frets, and skull-and-bones inlays.
+The KH-2 is a premium electric guitar model crafted in Japan, and based on the original ESP m-ii design.
+Kirk’s modifications include the sleek black design, flatter fretboard radius, extra-jumbo frets, and skull-and-bones inlays.

 Done killing time?
 Check Out the ESP KH-2 on Amazon right now.